IntentSoftware/docs/articles/how-to-guides/decorate-a-template/decorate-a-template.md

 ![Diff Result](images/decorator-diff-result.png)

->[!TIP]
+> [!TIP]
->You can use Stereotypes to add more complex validation logic to a Class Attribute.
-To learn how to work with Stereotypes, read [this article](xref:how-to-guides.use-stereotypes).
+> You can use Stereotypes to add more complex validation logic to a Class Attribute.
+To learn how to work with Stereotypes, read [this article](xref:how-to-guides.use-stereotypes)